 - Made from ECONYL fiber, which is recycled from discarded fishing nets and other nylon waste

 - Best use: Day pack, everyday bag

 How cool is it that Pacsafe has created a bag out of old fishing nets?
 Pretty damn cool indeed.
 Thus I bring you another fun day-use sustainable backpack…

 Pacsafe outfitted this thing with just about every feature you can reasonably expect from a backpack of this size (15 litres).
 Apart from the main backpack “belly” there are 3 additional pockets for storing your various bits and pieces plus a water bottle pocket.

 The MetroSafe LS350 ECONYL Daypack also has interesting security features like RDIF blocking technology.

-For me personally, 15 liters feels small if I want to carry anything other than snacks, water, my wallet/phone, etc. That said, many people don’t have a need to carry around a camera body, four lenses, and a drone like I do, so from that perspective, the minimalist approach can be enticing.
+For me personally, 15 litres feels small if I want to carry anything other than snacks, water, my wallet/phone, etc. That said, many people don’t have a need to carry around a camera body, four lenses, and a drone-like I do, so from that perspective, the minimalist approach can be enticing.

 - Well built and durable

 - Good storage options for a pack this size

 - Made from fishing nets – come on.